 The concept of beauty and health management services refers to a wide range of services to help consumers maintain and improve their physical appearance and health, including traditional beauty services, aesthetic medical services, health management services and others.
 Aesthetic medical services can be further categorized into non-surgical aesthetic medical services and surgical aesthetic medical services.
-Health management services refer to one-stop physical examination, consultation and intervention services for healthy and sub-health population, which can be subdivided into (i) traditional health management services applying clinical medicine; and (ii) newly emerged subhealth assessment and intervention services applying functional medicine in terms of the examination and intervention approaches.
+Health management services for healthy and sub-health population, which can be subdivided into (i) traditional health management services applying clinical medicine; and (ii) newly emerged subhealth assessment and intervention services applying functional medicine in terms of the examination and intervention approaches.
 We have been dedicated to providing traditional beauty services since 1993 and expanded to non-surgical aesthetic medical services in 2011, to subhealth assessment and intervention services in 2018, within this beauty and health management service industry.